cert-manager/website/content/en/docs/configuration/vault.md

 ### Authenticating via an AppRole

-An [AppRole](https://www.vaultproject.io/docs/auth/approle.html) is a method of authenticating to vault through use of it's internal role policy system.
+An [AppRole](https://www.vaultproject.io/docs/auth/approle.html) is a method of authenticating to Vault through use of it's internal role policy system.
 This authentication method requires that the issuer has possession of the `SecretID` secret key, the `RoleID` of the role to assume, and the app role path.
 Firstly, the secret ID key must be stored within a Kubernetes `Secret` that resides in the